 SHIPs are independent (not connected with any insurance company or health plan).
-They are state programs that get money from the Federal government to give free local health insurance counseling to people with Medicare.
+They are state programs that get money from the Federal government 2019 Evidence of Coverage for Anthem MediBlue Access (PPO) Chapter 2.
+Important phone numbers and resources Page 25 to give free local health insurance counseling to people with Medicare.